devcat-studio/kailua/README.md

 ### Standalone Checker

-To install a standalone checker,
-[install Rust] first, then checkout this repository and then type the following:
+To install a standalone checker, [install Rust] first (1.15 or later required), then checkout this repository and then type the following:

 ```
 cd kailua_check